-Soft melting dark chocolate ganache lavishly dusted with cocoa powder is a treat unlike no other.
-These French dark chocolate truffles are the epitome of that treat, and once tasted will never be forgotten.
-This dark chocolate truffles recipe is so rich, so flavorful, that they require being eaten slowly.
+A truffle of soft melting dark chocolate ganache lavishly dusted with cocoa powder is a treat unlike no other.
+These traditional French dark chocolate ones are the epitome of that treat, and once tasted will never be forgotten.
+The recipe is so rich, so flavorful, that they require being eaten slowly (if you can).

 These luxurious candies make a delightful gift for the chocolate lover in your life, and an impressive addition to any party, dessert table, or celebration.
-But the best part is, they are so, so easy to make, so no excuses for making lots and lots so you can keep some for yourself.
+But the best part is, they are so, so easy to make, so there are no excuses for making lots and lots so you can keep some for yourself.

-The secret to success with making truffles is to learn how to make smooth ganache and the proper rolling technique, neither of which are difficult, but have a look at the techniques before you begin if you have never made them before.
+The secret to success with making truffles is to learn how to make smooth ganache and the proper rolling technique, neither of which is difficult, but have a look at the techniques before you begin if you have never made them before.
 You will be surprised just how easy they are.

-- 12 ounces bittersweet chocolate, chopped into very small pieces***
+- 12 ounces chocolate (bittersweet, chopped into very small pieces***)

 - 1 teaspoon vanilla extract